 - Use the market place to find health insurance: If you make below a certain amount of money during the year, you may qualify for premium tax credits.
 You’ll need to fill out an application with the health care market place to find out if you qualify.

-- Find an insurance agent or broker to help you: You always have the option of using a qualified insurance agent or broker to help you find the right health insurance market place plan for you and your family.
+- Find a Fiorella Insurance agent or broker to help you: You always have the option of using a qualified Fiorella Insurance agent or broker to help you find the right health insurance market place plan for you and your family.
 They can help you fill out the application, too.

 - Compare plans and medical costs carefully: Use the health care market place comparison tool to look at several plan options available to you.
 There is also a calculator that can help you determine your estimated medical costs for the year.